Ultrawide formats

 Ultrawide formats refers to photos, videos, and displays with aspect ratios greater than 2.
 There were multiple moves in history towards wider formats, including one by Disney, with some of them being more successful than others.

 Cameras usually capture ultra-wide photos and videos using an anamorphic format lens, which shrinks the extended horizontal field-of-view (FOV) while saving on film or disk.

 Historic Ultrawide Cinema

 Historically ultrawide movie formats have varied between ~2.35 (1678:715), ~2.39 (1024:429) and 2.4.
-To complicate matters further, films were also produced in following ratios: 2.55, 2.76 and 4.
+To complicate matters further, films were also produced in ratios of 2.55, 2.76 and even 4.00.

-Developed by Rowe E. Carney Jr. and Tom F. Smith, the Smith-Carney System used a 3 camera system, with 4.69̅4̅5̅ (1737:370) ratio, to project movies in 180°.
-Disney even created a 6.85 ratio, using 5 projectors to display 200°.
-The only movie filmed in Disney's 6.85 ratio is Impressions de France.
+Developed by Rowe E. Carney Jr. and Tom F. Smith, the Smith-Carney System used a 3-camera system add 4.69̅4̅5̅ (1737:370) ratio to project movies in 180°.
+Disney even created a 6.85 ratio, using 5 projectors to display 200°; the only movie ever filmed in this ratio is Impressions de France.